FreeXR/freexr-guides/privatequest-setup.md

 Make a backup of those, save them somewhere safe.
 We recommend also just keeping a copy of the `prefs_db` file around.
 Done!

-## 3. Download and install PrivateQuest
-- On your android phone, download and install PrivateQuest from here: <https://xdaforums.com/t/app-5-0-private-quest-vr-headset-management-tool.4695491/>
-- Make sure that the app has access to Bluetooth, Location and Finding Nearby Devices.

-## 4. PrivateQuest setup
+## 3. PrivateQuest setup
 Please first make sure your quest can't access the internet.
 Got that sorted?
 Good!
 Time to get started..

+- On your android phone, download and install PrivateQuest from here: <https://xdaforums.com/t/app-5-0-private-quest-vr-headset-management-tool.4695491/>
+- Make sure that the app has access to Bluetooth, Location and Finding Nearby Devices.
 - Perform a Factory Reset on your headset, let it finish, then once it reboots, let it sit on the initial setup screen. **Do not continue the setup, as that will start attempting to update your headset to a non-vulnerable version.**
-- In PrivateQuest
+- Open up PrivateQuest.
+Then, in PrivateQuest:
 	- Let PrivateQuest scan for your headset.
 If you've properly factory reset your headset, it *should* show up in the list here.
 If it does not, join our discord and ask for help.
    	- Connect to the headset.
    	- In the settings, go to DeviceKey, copy whatever's in there and paste it somewhere safe just in case.